design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

 If the attribute value is a list, then a list index can be used, e.g.: ps#@xyz[2] > 10.
 ~
 * **Parameters:**
-  * *entities:* Optional, list of entities to filter, or null..
+  * *entities:* List of entities to filter, or null..
   * *name:* The attribute name to use for filtering.
   * *index:* Optional, attribute index to use for filtering (for attributes that are lists), or null to filter all entities the model.
   * *operator_enum:* Enum, the operator to use for filtering